 - Wash hands thoroughly after handling

-- Keep powder away from food and drinking water
+- Keep powder away from food and regulated water

 Need Technical Support?